justinfilip/Real-Time-Bus-Tracking/README.md

 # Real Time Bus Tracker

-## Real-time location tracking of MBTA buses en route between MIT and Harvard
+## Real-time locations of buses en route between MIT and Harvard

 ### How to Run
 1) Enable the Maps Javascript API in a new Google Cloud project